tukasa0001/TownOfHost/README-EN.md

 Basis : Impostor<br>

 They can perform secondhand kills but cannot kill like other Impostors.<br>
-Their direct kill is protected, but instead, the protected player forcibly kills another player first getting in kill range.<br>
+Their direct kill is blocked, but instead, the protected player forcibly kills another player first getting in kill range.<br>

 ### SerialKiller